msinnes/dom/@packages/msinnes-dom-testing-library/README.md

 #### `Screen.time.play - (ticks: ?number) => void`

 Will tick all timers and digest the scope.
-If the screen is not configured to run expired timers (`runExpiredTimers = false`) then none of the timers will be executed.
+If the screen is not configured to run expired timers (`digestExpiredTimers = false`) then none of the timers will be executed.
 This allows the user to advance the clock and run any timers that expired in that time.

-#### `Screen.time.runExpiredTimers - () => void`
+#### `Screen.time.run - () => void`

 Will run all timers that have expired, running them in expiration order.
 If no timers have expired, then no timers will execute.

+#### `Screen.time.tick - () => void`

+Will tick all timers by 1.
+If the screen is not configured to run expired timers (`digestExpiredTimers = false`) then none of the timers will be executed.
+This allows the user to tick the clock and run any timers that expired in that time.

 ### `Screen.(getBy|getAllBy|queryBy)* (Queries)`